tom-draper/array-3d-viz/README.md

 node main <filename>
 ```

-Then open <code>localhost:8080</code> in a browser to access visualisation.
+Then open <code>localhost:8080</code> in a browser to access the vizualisation.

 #### Compatibility
 - [x] JSON (.json)